Tyndall PMO digital twin demo

-Pictured is an aerial drone at Tyndall Air Force Base, Florida, March 26, 2021.
-Drones and other equipment with 3D imaging capabilities will be constructing a virtual and augmented reality version of the installation to aid in mission and infrastructure planning.
+Lowell Ursey, Tyndall Program Management Office chief of integration division, conducts an interview with local media at Tyndall Air Force Base, Florida, March 26, 2021.
+Tyndall PMO has been tasked with creating a virtual and augmented reality version of the base to aid leadership with mission and infrastructure planning.
 (U.S. Air Force photo by Staff Sgt.
 Stefan Alvarez)

 |Date Taken: